 However, some devices have their own presentation layers.
 HTC has "Sense", seen on the HTC Hero and HTC Tattoo, among other devices.
 Motorola has MOTOBLUR, seen on the Motorola CLIQ and DEXT.
-Other device manufacturers are sure to follow suit.
+Other device manufacturers, like Sony Ericsson, Samsung, and LG, have followed suit, as will others in the future.
 These presentation layers replace the home screen and lock screen, among other things.
 Moreover, they usually come with their own suite of app widgets with their own look and feel.
 Your app widget may look fine on a Google Experience home screen, but the look might clash when viewed on a Sense or MOTOBLUR device.